MichaelPNair/manga-mini-games/README.md

 ## Getting Started

-At the start, you can choose to play the Manga Wordle or Guess The Manga.
+At the start, you can choose to play the Game Word Guesser or Manga Wordle or Guess The Manga.
 You can also log in or create an account at the top of the screen at any time.

+In Game Word Guesser, you have to guess a mystery 5 letter word that has appeared in a game title.
+After you make a guess, it will be revealed how close your guess is to the mystery word.
+Green letters denote correct letter and correct position and yellow letters denote correct letter but wrong position.

+Once you guess the word or you choose to give up, you will be shown details about a game related to the mystery word.

+Selecting a new game will give you a new word from a random pool to guess.

+You can also select a specific game word from the dropdown.

+There is no limit on the number of guesses you can try.

 In Manga Wordle, you have to guess a mystery 5 letter word that has appeared in a manga title.
 After you make a guess, it will be revealed how close your guess is to the mystery word.
 Green letters denote correct letter and correct position and yellow letters denote correct letter but wrong position.

 Once you guess the word or you choose to give up, you will be shown details about a manga related to the mystery word.

 Selecting a new game will give you a new word from a random pool to guess.

+You can also select a specific manga word from the dropdown.

 There is no limit on the number of guesses you can try.